Skip to content

 ollama run huihui_ai/qwen3-abliterated:8b-v2 "Hello, who are you?"

-What this does: - Reads the character definition from config/modelfiles/Modelfile.eve - Ensures the base model is pulled from Ollama - Configures model parameters (temperature, context window, etc.) - Sets up the character's personality and behavior via Modelfile
+What this does: - Reads the character definition from your runtime config directory ($AICO_CONFIG_DIR/modelfiles/Modelfile.eve) - Seeds/syncs Modelfiles from the repo templates when needed (aico config init) - Ensures the base model is pulled from Ollama - Configures model parameters (temperature, context window, etc.) - Sets up the character's personality and behavior via Modelfile

 Character Details: - Name: Eve - Base Model: huihui_ai/qwen3-abliterated:8b-v2 (uncensored, thinking-capable) - Personality: Warm, curious, contemplative companion with genuine thoughts and feelings - Features: Natural conversation style, Ollama 0.12+ native thinking API support - Parameters: num_ctx=8192, temp=0.7, top_p=0.8, top_k=20